Big Sur: In film

-The area's increasing popularity and reputation for beauty have attracted the attention of movie and television personalities and producers.
-Orson Welles and his wife at the time, Rita Hayworth, bought a Big Sur cabin on impulse during a trip down the coast in 1944.
-The couple never spent a single night there, and the property is now the location of a popular restaurant, Nepenthe.

 A number of well-known films are set in Big Sur, including The Sandpiper (1965), starring Elizabeth Taylor, Richard Burton, Eva Marie Saint and Charles Bronson.
 The 1974 film Zandy's Bride, starring Gene Hackman and Liv Ullmann, was also based in the region.
 In 2013, Jack Kerouac's novel Big Sur was adapted into a film of the same name, starring Kate Bosworth and directed by the actress' husband, Michael Polish.
 As of 2017, 19 movies had been filmed in the Big Sur region, beginning with Suspicion in 1941.